Dispersive and star ordering of sample extremes from dependent random variables following the proportional odds model: Introduction

-Dispersive order is one kind of variability order for comparing variability in probability distributions (Joen et al. \cite{joen}, Kochar \cite{skoch}, Shaked and Shanthikumar \cite{shaked}).
-Star order have been introduced in the literature to compare the relative skewness of probability distributions.
+Dispersive order is one kind of variability order for comparing variability in probability distributions \citep{joen,skoch,shaked}.
+Star order have been introduced in the literature to compare the skewness of probability distributions.
 The star order is also called more IFRA (increasing failure rate in average) order.
-Skewed distributions often serve as reasonable models for system lifetimes, auction theory, insurance claim amounts, financial returns etc. and thus it is of interest to compare skewness of probability distributions (Wu et al. \cite{wu}).
-Recently, some researchers have studied dispersive and star ordering of extreme order statistics from random samples come from different family of distributions (Ding et al. \cite{ding}, Fang et al. \cite{fang1,fang2}, Kochar and Xu \cite{koch2,koch3}, Li and Fang \cite{lif}, Nadeb et al. \cite{nadeb}, Zhang et al. \cite{zhang}, Zhang et al. \cite{zhang1}).
-There are some research works on sample spacings also, like Xu and Balakrishnan \cite{xu} established dispersive and star ordering for sample spacing form heterogeneous exponential samples.
+If one r.v. is smaller than another in terms of star order, then this can be interpreted as the former r.v. ages faster than the later in the sense of the star ordering.
+For more discussion and applications, see \cite{barl}, \cite{skoch} and \cite{zhang}.
+Skewed distributions often serve as reasonable models for system lifetimes, auction theory, insurance claim amounts, financial returns etc. and thus it is of interest to compare skewness of probability distributions \citep{wu}.
+Recently, there have been a number of works on dispersive and star ordering of extreme order statistics of random samples from different family of distributions \citep{ding,fang1,fang2,koch2,koch3,lif,nadeb,zhang,zhang1}.
+There are some research works on sample spacings also, like \cite{xu} established dispersive and star ordering for sample spacing from heterogeneous exponential. distributions